While winter sports and activities such as snowmobiling can be exciting weekend activities, they can quickly result in serious personal injuries.

 Indeed, according to a fact sheet from the American Council of Snowmobile Associations (ACSA), without proper safety protocols and training, snowmobiling can be a deadly wintertime sport.

-The Rhode Island Department of Environmental Management provides a guide to snowmobile regulations in our state.
+The Rhode Island Department of State provides a guide to snowmobile regulations in our state.
 Providence residents who are considering purchasing or using a snowmobile this winter should become well acquainted with safety regulations in our state, as well as important safety tips from the ACSA.

 If you or someone you love suffered serious injuries in a snowmobiling accident in Rhode Island, you should learn more about filing a claim for financial compensation.
 An aggressive Providence snowmobile accident attorney can answer your questions today.